 Each year must be successfully completed before a student is permitted to progress to the next year.
 Overall the course is structured so that learning occurs 50% of the time in nursing practice while the other 50% covers theory & practice in the university.

-The course will equip the graduate nurse with the knowledge, skills, and values to deliver high-quality complex essential Mental Health Nursing in a manner that is helpful to the person in distress and safeguards the person and the public.
+The course will equip the graduate nurse with the knowledge, skills, and attitude to deliver high-quality complex essential Mental Health Nursing in a manner that safeguards the public.
 Graduate nurses will have developed the ability to act with professionalism and integrity, and work within agreed professional, ethical and legal frameworks and processes to maintain and improve standards of care.
-Throughout the course, students will learn to practice person-centered evidence-based nursing in a compassionate and respectful way that promotes dignity and wellbeing.
-The skills of communication, leadership and health promotion, that are integral to professional nursing practice, are also developed throughout the course.
+Throughout the course, students will learn to practice person-centered, evidence-based nursing in a compassionate and respectful way that promotes dignity and wellbeing.

 Students are required to attend all timetabled classes and practice learning allocation throughout the programme.